exekube/exekube/live/README.md

 ```
 ### `terraform.tfvars`

-`terraform.tfvars` defines which generic Terraform module to import, declares which other live modules it depends on, and also allows you tweak some configuration in case you need it.
+`terraform.tfvars` defines which generic Terraform module to import and declares which other live modules it depends on.

-Commented example:
+Commented example of `terraform.tfvars`:

 ```tf
 # Terragrunt configuration: Terragrunt automates and improves management of Terraform modules.